DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/principlesAndConventions/uri.md

 ```

 ## Human User Identifiers
-Like any resource also human users are identified by URIs.
-These URIs are constructed as follows
+Like any resource human users are identified by URIs also.
+These URIs are constructed as follows:

 **http://{server_name}/user/{account_identifier}#this**

-The curly brackets indicates placeholders.
+The curly brackets indicates a placeholder.
 Their semantic is:
 * {server_name} – The name of the webserver which defers the resource/instance.
 * {account_identifier} – The account name in lowercase.